isomerpages/singapore-customs-old/_businesses/8-strategic-goods-control.md

 <details>  <summary>Singapore’s regulatory controls on strategic goods are based on the Strategic Goods (Control) Act and its subsidiary legislation.</summary>

-Singapore’s regulatory controls on strategic goods are based on the Strategic Goods (Control) Act and its subsidiary legislation.</br>

 **Strategic Goods (Control) Act**</br>

 The  [Strategic Goods (Control) Act (SGCA)](https://sso.agc.gov.sg/Act/SGCA2002)  regulates the export, transhipment, transit, intangible transfer of technology and brokering of strategic goods and strategic goods technology.
 It prescribes a “catch-all” provision where all goods or technology intended or likely to be used for weapons of mass destruction purposes will be subject to controls.</br>